How to Make Panettone French Toast

 Here’s what you need:

-• 2 eggs: you will need those to keep the light, airy Panettone from falling apart.
+• Eggs: you will need those to keep the light, airy Panettone from falling apart.

-• ½ cup of milk: this will make your French toast so luscious.
+• Milk: this will make your French toast so luscious.

-• 1 tsp of cinnamon: as is the case with most of my recipes, this Panettone French toast is very flexible.
+• Cinnamon powder: as is the case with most of my recipes, this Panettone French toast is very flexible.
 Feel free to add more or less cinnamon depending on your preference.

-• 1 tsp of vanilla extract: I love making my own vanilla extract but you can use store-bought just as well.
+• Vanilla extract: I love making my own vanilla extract but you can use store-bought just as well.

-• 3-5 tablespoons of butter: we will use butter to fry the French toast.
+• Butter: we will use butter to fry the French toast.

 Useful tools and equipment